K-1: Early years

-Financial problems

-Starting in 2010, multiple stories began to surface regarding the financial troubles of K-1 and their parent company FEG.
+In 2010, rumours began to surface regarding financial issues with K-1, and parent company FEG.
 Simon Rutz, the owner of the Dutch-based kickboxing promotion It's Showtime, claimed in January 2011 that some fighters from It's Showtime had not been paid for fights in K-1.

 In early 2011, FEG publicly announced that they were facing financial problems and that the organization would take some months off to restructure.
-Many fighters and managers spoke out against FEG due to unpaid fight purses and objections to the direction that its owner was taking K-1.
-It appeared that financial problems were severe, and that FEG could potentially lose ownership of K-1.
+Many fighters and managers spoke out against FEG, due to unpaid fight purses, as well as objections to the direction that its owner was taking K-1.